polyankaglade/DH-project-2/README.md

 ## How did we do it?

-step|responsible
+step|notes
 :---|:---
-Find a list of conferences| Alina
+Find a list of conferences|
-Get names, places and dates| Anna
-Transform places to coordinates| Alina
+Get names, places and dates| updated 13.12.2018 12:30 Transform places to coordinates| not needed
-Some data managment| everyone
-Create a map in ArcGis| ??
+Some data managment| 250 lines, selected randomly Create a map in ArcGis| couple different versions
-Do some dEsIgN| ??
+Do some dEsIgN| user VS analisys
-Fill in all the info| ??
+Fill in all the info|

 ## What does the map show?
 America and Europe are pretty crowded with conferences.